benjaminfkile/mini-maps/README.md

 ## Screenshots

-Landing displays a Christmas card explaining how to use the app
+Landing displays a search field explaining how to use the app

 Created with: